 How Americans search for financial advisors in 2025

-January 2026 · Based on analysis of consumer assessment data
+January 20, 2026 · Based on aggregated data captured on AdvisorFinder in 2025

 AdvisorFinder occupies a unique position in the financial services industry: we observe actual consumer behavior when people actively search for a financial advisor.
 This isn't survey data.
 This data is aggregated from thousands of users from our platform.
 It's what real people do when they're ready to find professional financial guidance.